yOUcash (YOUC) Trading 0% Lower Over Last Week

-yOUcash (YOUC) traded up 0% against the dollar during the one day period ending at 9:00 AM ET on May 20th. yOUcash has a market cap of $131.12 million and $1.08 million worth of yOUcash was traded on exchanges in the last day.
-One yOUcash token can currently be purchased for about $0.54 or 0.00002008 BTC on popular exchanges.
-Over the last seven days, yOUcash has traded down 0% against the dollar.
+yOUcash (YOUC) traded 0% lower against the U.S. dollar during the 1 day period ending at 19:00 PM Eastern on May 21st.
+One yOUcash token can now be purchased for $0.54 or 0.00002016 BTC on popular cryptocurrency exchanges. yOUcash has a market capitalization of $131.13 million and $1.13 million worth of yOUcash was traded on exchanges in the last 24 hours.
+Over the last seven days, yOUcash has traded 0% lower against the U.S. dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.